How to nourish Kidney Qi in the winter + audio meditation

 “The highest good is like water.
 Water is good at benefiting the ten thousand things, and yet does not contend with them.
 It dwells in places the multitudes detest, therefore, it is close to the tao.”

-Eastern medical systems such as Chinese Medicine and Ayurveda view the human body, along with everything in the universe, as being made up of combinations of elements.
-Each of the elements represent certain characteristics.
-We can find these characteristics represented everywhere; in our food, our bodies, and the natural environment.
+Eastern medical systems such as Chinese Medicine and Ayurveda view the human body, along with everything in the universe, as composed of elements.
+Each element exhibits specific characteristics, and these characteristics are found throughout our food, our bodies, and the natural environment.

-With this theory in mind, we can start to understand how external conditions like the weather, or the season, can have an impact on overall health and balance.
-Essentially, the human body is seen as a microcosm of the larger universe.
+With this theory in mind, we can begin to understand how external factors such as weather and season can affect overall health and balance.
+The human body is a microcosm of the universe.
 By connecting with the current element, you can harness the positive energetic potential of each season.
-In addition, through simply changing your diet, habits, and lifestyle in accordance with the predominant element you can balance the effects of the season leading to greater health.
+In addition, by adjusting your diet, habits, and lifestyle in accordance with the predominant element, you can balance seasonal effects, leading to improved health.

-Here in the northern hemisphere we’re deep in the heart of winter.
-In Traditional Chinese Medicine and taoism, the season of winter is related to the water element.
+Here in the northern hemisphere, we’re deep in the heart of winter.
+In Traditional Chinese Medicine and Taoism, winter is associated with the water element.
 The water element is a time when we rest in the darkness and the unknown.
-It’s considered the most yin phase of the cycle.
+It is the most yin phase of the cycle.

 Water Element and the Kidney and Bladder

-The paired organs related to the water element are the Kidney and Urinary Bladder.
-According to the Chinese medical system, Kidney energy is incredibly important.
+The paired organs associated with the water element are the Kidney and the Urinary Bladder.
+According to Chinese medicine, Kidney energy is incredibly important.
 It’s the foundation for all yin and yang in the body.
-The Kidneys also store “essence”, which is considered a deep reserve of energy and vitality.
+The Kidneys also store “essence,” which is considered a deep reserve of energy and vitality.

 When the Kidneys are out of balance energetically or physically, there can be bone disorders (especially of the lower back and knees), urinary, sexual, and/or reproductive problems, fatigue, teeth issues, hearing loss, or excessive fear and insecurity.